Wild fisheries: Seamounts

+During the 1960s, Russia, Australia and New Zealand started to look for new stocks of fish and began to trawl the seamounts.
+The majority of the invertebrates brought up are corals, and are mainly used for the jewelry trade.
+The two major fish species were the orange roughy (Hoplostethus atlanticus) and pelagic armourhead (Pseudopentaceros wheeleri), which were quickly overexploited due to lack of knowledge of the longevity of the fish, late maturity, low fecundity, small geographic range and recruitment to the fishery.
+As well as the fishes being overexploited the benthic communities were destroyed by the trawling gear.

 Freshwater fisheries

 Lakes

 Worldwide, freshwater lakes have an area of 1.5 million square kilometres.
 Saline inland seas add another 1.0 million square kilometres.
-There are 28 freshwater lakes with an area greater than 5,000 square kilometres, totalling 1.18 million square kilometres or 79 percent of the total.
+There are 28 freshwater lakes with an area greater than 5,000 square kilometres, totalling 1.18 million square kilometres or 79% of the total.

 Freshwater fisheries are essential to supporting human life around the globe whether they are used for recreation or commercial use.
 Climate change presents several challenges in sustaining these fisheries as waters become warmer resulting in decreased dissolved oxygen, as the toxicity of pollutants increases, and as the physiological changes in fishes and changes in their habitat systems alter what we are used to.
 Deoxygenation and eutrophication are two major effects that are detrimental to fish and ecosystem health and the problem is more prevalent as the size of the body of water decreases.
 Details on the changes occurring in fish physiology and their habitats can be found at the respective citation.

 Increased management and surveillance on freshwater fisheries will be vital to the longevity, sustainability, and productivity of the fisheries and essential to maintaining our food production from that source.